XingxinHE/Hex/pages/casting operators.md

 > [!Warning] Warning
 > Use **`const_cast`** and **`reinterpret_cast`** as a last resort, since these operators present the same dangers as old style casts.
 However, they are still necessary in order to completely replace old style casts.

+> [!note] Common Note
+> For all the `type-id` and `expression`, the requirements are:
+> - they must be either [[pointer]] or [[lvalue and rvalue|lvalue reference]]
+> - `type-id` and `expression` have to be the same type

+# 📋Prerequisite
+Casting is an ugly (and dangerous) operation - use it only when absolutely necessary.
+When you need a cast, reconsider:
+- Is there a way to write the code without the cast?
+- Is there a way to redesign that part of program so that the cast is not needed?

 ___

 # dynamic_cast